 By Subrupt EditorialPublished Reviewed

 Memberful's pricing is per-tier monthly plus a percentage of revenue.
-Pro at $25 monthly plus 4.9 percent fee covers most small creators (a $1K monthly revenue pays $74 total).
-Premium at $100 monthly plus 4.9 percent unlocks unlimited plans, gift subscriptions, and API.
-Premium Plus at $300 drops the fee to 2.9 percent, which becomes the better deal above roughly $5K monthly revenue.
-The Stripe direct integration means you own the customer relationship and the data; many creators value that over Patreon's platform-mediated model.
+Pro covers most small creators at the entry monthly rate and 4.9 percent fee.
+Premium unlocks unlimited plans, gift subscriptions, and API access at the next tier.
+Premium Plus drops the revenue fee to 2.9 percent, which becomes the cheaper end-state above roughly $5K monthly revenue.
+The Stripe direct integration is the part most creators underestimate: you own the customer email, the billing relationship, and the data, where Patreon and Substack mediate that relationship through their own platforms.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.